edusantana/dropbox-undo-virus-file-corruption/README.md

 The only method of recovering files is to purchase an unique private key.
 Only we can give you this key and only we can recover your files.
 ```

 The dropbox files were renamed and changed (corrupted) by the virus.
-On this case the `.rjmtq` was added at the name of every file it changed.
+On this case the `.rjmtq` was added at the end of the name of every file it changed.

 As you can see in the picture bellow, if you go to dropbox file we can see that there are two versions (revisions) of the file and we can restore it: